tuxology/tracevizlab/labs/101-analyze-system-trace-in-tracecompass/README.md

 :exclamation: The `System Call Latencies` view lists all the system call with their duration, calling thread and return value.
 I can be used to query individual system call latencies, selecting any row will select the time range.

 :exclamation: The `System Call Latency vs Time` will display the system calls as a scatter chart, with time as X axis.
 It is useful to see when in the trace, our elements of interest had the highest latency.
-In the following screenshot, we see that a **connect** system call took 20 ms around 3/4 of the range.
+In the following screenshot, we see that a **select** system call took almost 300 ms around the middle of the range.
 We could explore that range further if that is problematic for us.

 :exclamation: The `System Call Density` view shows the number of system that took a certain duration within the visible range.
 The table on the left shows the various elements.
 We can sort them by duration to see the information on the longest system call of that range.